 Obviously childhood makes a huge difference.
 I was lucky and had a very good childhood with lots of positive feedback from my parents, but I know others have had very, very different experiences.
 This is pure speculation, but I wonder if negative feedback outside of the home gives the inner critic something to go on, but perhaps negative feedback within the home setting sets that idea that one “should” self-criticize.

 I wonder if modelling makes a difference, with learning coming from how significant adults in our lives treated themselves.
 If I had to guess about my parents, I’d say that my weak self-critic matches up pretty closely with my mom.
 My dad probably as a bit stronger self-critic, but I would guess not significantly so.
-My grandma was a significant figure in my childhood, and she was a strong model of self-acceptance.
+My grandma was a significant figure in my childhood, and she was a strong model of accepting that it’s okay to make mistakes.

 Perhaps part of why I don’t self-criticize as part of my depression is that I tend to get slow brain.
 It seems like that’s less common than people getting faster brain that’s busy with ruminating, worrying, anxiety, and the like.
 I don’t have a lot of brainpower to go around, so I budget it carefully.
 If I tried to fit self-flagellation in, I’d be pretty much comatose the rest of the time, but for people with busier brains, I can see the inner critic getting a lot more fuel.